soundpress/RulesOfNYC/docs/c26/index.rst

 z.
 "Hazardous materials e-designation" means the designation of an (E) pursuant to § 11-15 of the zoning resolution of the city of New York, because of potential soil contamination at a rezoned property.

 aa.
-"Hazardous waste" means a hazardous waste as defined in section 27-1301 of the New York state environmental conservation law.
+"Hazardous waste" means a hazardous waste as defined in § 27-1301 of the New York state environmental conservation law.

 bb.
 "Historic fill material" means non-indigenous material, deposited or disposed of to raise the topographic elevation of real property, which material may have been contaminated prior to emplacement, and is in no way connected with the subsequent operations at the location of the emplacement and which includes, without limitation, construction and demolition debris including uncontaminated solid waste resulting from the construction, remodeling, repair and demolition of utilities, structures, land clearing and roads.
 It may also include solid waste resulting from dredge spoils, incinerator residue, demolition debris, coal ash, fly ash, and non-hazardous waste.
 "Historic fill material" does not include any material which is chemical production waste or waste from processing of metal or mineral ores, residues, slag or tailings.
 In addition, historic fill material does not include a municipal solid waste site built after nineteen hundred sixty two.